The symplectic geometry of the three-body problem: Open books in the spatial CR3BP

+\begin{remark} The following remarks are in order. \begin{itemize} \item (\textbf{Reduction}) The above result reduces the study of a continuous dynamics on a $5$-dimensional manifold, to the study of the discrete dynamics of the return map on a $4$-manifold.
+Moreover, the topology of this section is completely understood, and which is in a concrete sense the simplest possible topology, as the open book may not be destabilized (recall that stabilization increases the complexity of the page of the open book).

-See Figure \ref{fig:openbook} for an abstract representation.
-We wish to emphasize that Theorem \ref{thm:openbooks} holds for $c$ in the whole low-energy range.
-A heuristical reason is the following: while in the planar case finding the invariant subset is non-trivial (the search for the direct and retrograde orbits indeed has a long history), the invariant subset in the spatial case is immediately obvious; it is the planar problem.
-The technique of proof does not rely on holomorphic curves, since one can directly write down the open book explicitly; it is rather elementary, but the calculations are very involved.
+\item (\textbf{Non-perturbative}) Theorem \ref{thm:openbooks} holds for $c$ in the whole low-energy range, and therefore it is an inherently \emph{non-perturbative} result.
+A heuristical reason is the following. while in the planar case finding the invariant subset, i.e.\ the binding, is non-trivial (the search for the direct and retrograde orbits indeed has a long history), the invariant subset in the spatial case is immediately obvious; it is the planar problem.
+Moreover, one can work with global coordinates.
+This is elementary but quite involved, and will be discussed, in some detail, in Section \ref{sub:basic_idea} below.

+\item (\textbf{Explicitness}) The open book is explicit, i.e.\ it can be written down in coordinates.
+This makes it amenable for numerical work.
+The difficulty is that the hypersurface of section is $4$-dimensional, which makes visualization of the return map harder.

+\item (\textbf{Energy range validity}) The open book in the above result actually exists for energy below $H(L_2)$ (and near the primaries).
+As mentioned in Section \ref{sec:advent}, the contact condition should also extend to $H(L_2)$.
+This would mean that the associated Poincar\'e return map is a symplectomorphism also in this energy range. \end{itemize} \end{remark} The technique of proof does not rely on holomorphic curves, since one can directly write down the open book explicitly; it is rather elementary, but the calculations are very involved.